OWASP/www-policy/legal/bylaws.md

 ### SECTION 3.15 Good standing grace period

 Directors and Candidates for the Board who have lapses in good standing have a grace period of 7 days to renew their membership.
-Directors or Candidates who fail to obtain paid individual membership, honorary membership, or renew their previous membership within the permitted grace period will not have maintained good standing for the purposes of election eligibility.
+Directors or Candidates who fail to obtain paid individual or lifetime membership, honorary membership, or renew their previous membership within the permitted grace period will not have maintained good standing for the purposes of election eligibility.
 Directors may continue to vote on the Board during the grace period.

 ## ARTICLE IV - MEMBERS